Auditions to be held on Sept 3th and 5th, 2019

-Auditions will take place in the new percussion studio in Wilson Hall – sign up for a time using the link below and read the following information carefully.
+Auditions will take place in the new percussion studio in Wilson Hall – sign up for a time using this link and read the following information carefully.

-This year will mark a major change for the ensemble, as we will be rehearsing and performing in the brand new Wilson Concert Hall!
+This year will once again be rehearsing and performing in Wilson Concert Hall!
 Our program will feature a variety of music from around the world, including African inspired dance, transcriptions of classic works, and new literature for percussion ensemble.

 Watch this brief video to see excerpts from past concerts, learn about the director’s vision for the group, and meet some of our members you could be playing with during our next season!